GitUser8888/GA-Project-1/README.md

 1. There is a slight positive correlation between the total rainfall and the number of rainy days in a month
 2. Both the total rainfall and the number of rainy days in a month generally follow a normal distribution
-3. There appears to be increased volatility of the increase and decrease of rainfall between the high and low rainfall cycles through the years, which supports the observation of extreme weather and rainfall variations
+3. There appears to be increased volatility of the increase and decrease of rainfall between the high and low rainfall cycles through the years, which supports the observation of increasingly extreme weather and rainfall variations

 ---